 Our Trustees are passionate, committed and responsible for the general governance and oversight of Jessie May’s work.

 Trustees are appointed in accordance with the Articles of Association and are recruited for their skills and experience in areas relevant to the activities of Jessie May.
-Our current board come from backgrounds such as parenting, nursing, paediatrics, social services, finance, business, investment management, legal and risk management
+Our current board come from backgrounds such as parenting, nursing, paediatrics, social services, finance, business, investment management, legal and risk management.

 Board of Trustees

-Finance & Operations Committee Chair
+Chair of Finance & Resources Committee

 People always used to say to me that once you become part of the Jessie May family you never leave and this is certainly true for me.
 I held the position of Director of Finance and Corporate Services at Jessie May for two and a half years before leaving to find a position closer to home.
 Shortly after I left the finance chair was stepping down as she was coming to the end of her term and so a vacancy for a finance professional became available.
 I applied for the position and was thrilled to be accepted onto the board in June 2020.